-There are relatively safe and environmentally sustainable choices out there, even in landlocked suburbia.
+There ARE healthy and environmentally sustainable seafood choices out there, even in landlocked suburbia.
 Monterey Bay Aquarium has a Super Green List of recommendations on what’s healthy for us and our environment that I like to go by.

 Last week when I broke down and asked the guy at Whole Foods if they had any caviar, he looked at me like I was a three-headed piranha.
 He told me caviar isn’t in season right now.
 I told him to tell the baby that.